coderedart/etk/crates/egui_backend/README.md

 ### Eframe
 egui already has an official backend crate called `eframe`.
 It uses winit on desktop and a custom written js-based backend on web.
 If winit works good enough, it is recommended to stick to eframe.
-But crates like egui-glow, egui-wgpu, wgui-winit have a weird dependency relationship which are not cleanly separated.
-So, if you someone is writing a sdl2 integration, reusing egui-glow/egui-wgpu crates feels much more clunky compared to a writing a winit integration.

 ### Usecases
 #### Workaround bugs using alternate backends
-If you are using winit, and suddenly some users are complaining about a crash on some specific configuration like fedora + nvidia.
-Now, if you raise an issue, we have no idea how long it will take to fix that crash.
+If you are using winit, and suddenly some users are complaining about a crash on some specific configuration like fedora + nvidia. we have no idea how long it will take to fix that crash upstream.
 So, you immediately switch the backend to some alternative window backend like `glfw` which might not have this specific bug.
 This can be released as a different version or you can include both backends and based on user configuration, decide at startup which backend to use.
 If you realized that it was a vulkan bug, you can immediately switch to an opengl backend too in that same way as above.

 #### Expose internals